 Intrauterine insemination (IUI) is an infertility treatment where specially prepared sperm is inserted into the uterus with the help of a catheter.
 It is not unusual to experience cramping after IUI, especially during ovulation and implantation following the procedure.
 The pain usually resolves without any medical intervention.
-However, consult your healthcare provider if you experience any other symptoms such as fever, excruciating pain, or heavy vaginal bleeding after the insemination.
+However, consult your healthcare provider if you experience any other symptoms such as fever, excruciating ache, or heavy vaginal bleeding after the insemination.

 Read this post to learn more about the causes, symptoms, and tips on managing cramps after an IUI procedure.

 You may resume regular activities after IUI.
 In most cases, women can resume intercourse anytime after an IUI procedure.
 However, doctors may recommend waiting 48 hours before intercourse if a tenaculum forceps is used.
 As it may cause vaginal bleeding during the procedure.

 After IUI, abstain from smoking, alcohol, drugs, and certain medications that could harm embryonic development.
 Prenatal vitamins, such as folic acid and other supplements prescribed by your doctor, should be taken.

 Do a home pregnancy test (urine pregnancy test) 14 days after the procedure, as early tests may give false results due to the hormones used for the fertility treatment.
 Then, contact your doctor to plan further visits (1).

 What Are The Causes Of Cramping After IUI?

 Some women experience cramping during the IUI procedure due to catheter insertion through the cervix, which may resolve once the catheter is removed.
 Cramping after IUI can also be caused by the following factors (1):

 - Uterine irritation because of catheter insertion may cause mild cramping and uneasiness after IUI.
 However, a few women may experience severe cramping.